A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Methodology

 We map $O_{\text{feedback}}$ to the difficulty and $O_{v}$ to the discrimination, which are specific parameters of CDMs.
 To preserve the independence of proficiency parameters ({\bf p}), we ensure they remain free from exercise-specific information by deriving them solely from student embeddings $E_{u}$.
-The entire framework is optimized end-to-end using cross-entropy loss:
+The entire framework is optimized end-to-end using cross-entropy loss.
+We froze the LLM backbone parameters and fine-tuned it with LoRA \cite{hu2022lora}.
+To better enable cognitive state and LLM semantic space fusion, we activate $\text{EMBLayer}_{\text{llm}}$ and $\text{EMBLayer}_{\text{cog}}$ during training.